Lowari Tunnel: History

 Originally conceived as a railway tunnel, construction began in September 1975 and was inaugurated by Prime Minister Zulfiqar Ali Bhutto.
 However, less than a year later work stopped in 1976 due to non allocation of funds.

-Construction resumed in September 2005, and the tunnel was initially expected to be completed by 2009; with conversion into a vehicle road tunnel.
+Construction resumed in September 2005 by Pervez Musharraf Govt, and the tunnel was initially expected to be completed by 2009; with conversion into a vehicle road tunnel.
 This is one of the mega highway projects initiated in 2005 during the government of Pervez Musharraf.
 But work was stopped at times due to a shortage of funds, and at others due to a change in design and security reasons.

-Work on the new plan started in 2013 when the Prime Minister Nawaz Sharif came to power.
-He ordered the release of funds and the project was completed in a short time.
+Work on the new plan started in 2013 and the project was completed in 2017.